KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

   </tr>
   <tr>
     <td>Discovery</td>
-    <td>The process of the loader searching for implementation and layer files
+    <td>The process of the loader searching for driver and layer files to set up
-        to set up the internal list of Vulkan objects available.<br/>
+        the internal list of Vulkan objects available.<br/>
         On <i>Windows/Linux/macOS</i>, the discovery process typically focuses on searching for Manifest files.<br/>
         On <i>Android</i>, the process focuses on searching for library files.